 Cohen is a frequent contributor to Social Education, the leading journal for history teachers, published by the National Council for the Social Studies.
 His most recent articles in Social Education are "The Other September 11: Teaching About the 1973 Overthrow of Chilean President Salvador Allende," (Oct.
 2009) co-authored with Katy Benedetto and Alexandra Lamb; "Was the Constitution Pro-Slavery?
 The Changing Views of Frederick Douglass," (Sept.
 2008).
 He also has written collaboratively with his NYU faculty colleague Pedro A. Noguera on a number of education policy issues, including "Beyond Black, White and Brown," in the Nation magazine (May 3, 2004) special issue on the Brown decision .
 Their Education Week article on the legacy of the Brown decision "The Legacy of All Deliberate Speed," was selected as one of the best in that journal over the past 25 years and included in The Last Word: The Best Commentary and Controversy in American Education (2007).
 They have also co-authored "Educators in the War on Terror," in Joel Westheimer, ed.
 Pledging Allegiance: The Politics of Patriotism in America's Schools (Teachers College Press, 2007).

-Adair, J. K., Doucet, F., & Moore, H. C. (forthcoming).
+Adair, J. K., Doucet, F., & Moore, H. C. (in press).
 The impact of culture and race on play in early childhood classrooms.
 In Brooker, L., Edwards, S., & Blaise, M. (Eds.)
 SAGE handbook of play and learning in early childhood.
 London, UK: Sage Publications.

-Doucet, F., & Adair, J. K. (accepted for publication).
+Doucet, F., & Adair, J. K. (in press).
 Addressing race and inequity in the classroom.
 Young Children.